zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 exactly—LW is a place where people suck up to Habyrka's friends

 the mod's shameless bullying of sunwillrise, who was one of the best new commenters, and who I had originally noticed in the context of him taking the other side of this (although he changed his mind)

+So much of my life is inexctricably bound up in the "rationalist" memeplex; I can't escape, because the words themselves point to this locus of discourse in the physical world and can't be detached;

 ]